mkuklis/bitcoin-reader/README.md

 # bitcoin-reader (WIP)

-bitcoin-reader is an attempt to aggregate bitcoin prices from various markets and share them via websocket.
+bitcoin-reader is an attempt to aggregate bitcoin prices from various markets and share them via socket.io.

 ## Install